hotwax/picking/README.md

 4. Run following command to download dependencies
     `npm i`
 5. Create a `.env` file by taking reference from the `.env.example` and change the `VUE_APP_BASE_URL` to the instance you want to connect the app.

-### Start App

-- If you don't have the ionic CLI installed check https://ionicframework.com/docs/intro/cli for the installation instructions.
-- To run the app in browser use the command: `ionic serve`
+6. To run the app in browser use the command: `ionic serve`

 # Contribution Guideline